1.

 Van Tongeren, D. R., Davis, D. E., Sibley, C. G., & Bulbulia, J. A. (2025).
 Life loses some meaning after leaving religion.

-Psychology of Religion and Spirituality.
+Psychology of Religion and Spirituality, Advance online publication.

 https://doi.org/10.1037/rel0000590